 Metallurgy, Steelmaking and Foundry Analysis and Expertise Laboratory

-As a manufacturer, you are looking for a laboratory capable of carrying out metallurgy, steelmaking or foundry analysis
+As an industrial manufacturer, you are looking for a laboratory capable of carrying out metallurgical, steelmaking, or foundry analysis

-From the design to the marketing of a product with metal components, you are faced with several types of problem, relating to :
+From the design stage to bringing a product with metal components to market, you face several types of challenges, relating to:

 - The performance of surface treatments

-- Optimisation of manufacturing and machining processes to reduce the risk of failure.
+- The optimization of manufacturing and machining processes to reduce the risk of failure.

-To help you solve these problems, the support of a reliable laboratory with high technical added value will enable you to better understand the changes taking place in the metallurgical sector, and to improve the efficiency of your business.
+To support you in solving these challenges, the backing of a reliable laboratory with strong technical added value enables you to better understand the changes taking place in the metals industry and improve the efficiency of your business.

-With the support of a reliable laboratory offering high technical added value, we can help you solve these problems, give you a better grasp of the changes taking place in the metallurgy sector, and improve the efficiency of your business.
+To support you in addressing these challenges, the backing of a reliable laboratory with strong technical added value enables you to better understand the changes in the metallurgical sector and improve the efficiency of your operations.

-The FILAB laboratory supports manufacturers in metallurgy and steel industry analysis
+The FILAB laboratory supports industrial companies in metallurgy and steelmaking analysis

-FILAB, a laboratory made up of experts in metallurgy and steelmaking analysis and failure characterisation, offers you its analytical services, from the design to the manufacture and implementation of a product with metallic components.
-Drawing on its experience and state-of-the-art analytical equipment, the FILAB laboratory has a wide range of tools specific to the metallurgy sector, enabling it to provide the following services:
+FILAB, a laboratory made up of experts in metallurgy and steelmaking analysis and failure characterization, offers its analytical services, from design to manufacturing and implementation of a product with metallic components.
+Drawing on its experience and state-of-the-art analytical equipment, FILAB laboratory has a wide range of tools specific to the metallurgical sector, enabling it to provide the following services:

-The FILAB laboratory analyses the chemical composition of metal alloys, mainly using specific and ICP analysers.
+FILAB laboratory carries out chemical composition analysis of metal alloys, mainly using dedicated analyzers and ICP.

-The surface of a material is crucial to its interaction and performance, and influences the reliability and strength of the product.
-Knowing these properties helps to adapt manufacturing and treatment processes.
+The surface of a material, crucial to its interactions and performance, influences the product’s reliability and strength.
+Understanding these properties helps adapt manufacturing and processing methods.

-Characterisation of metal powders in accordance with the Ma-0015 standard for additive manufacturing
+Characterization of metal powders according to the Ma-0015 standard for additive manufacturing.

-By analysing the imperfections in your metal alloys, we can determine their origins and impact.
-We carry out detailed analyses of failures to provide an in-depth understanding of their nature and scope.
+Analyzing imperfections in your metal alloys makes it possible to determine their origins and impacts.
+We carry out detailed failure analyses for a thorough understanding of their nature and scope.

-Understanding the microstructure of materials is crucial for the development and manufacture of a new product or for improving an existing product that shows new anomalies.
+Understanding the microstructure of materials is crucial for the development and manufacturing of a new product or for improving an existing product that shows new anomalies.

-Assessing the material compatibility between a container and its contents is essential to avoid pollution and related problems.
+Assessing material compatibility between a container and its contents is essential to prevent contamination and related issues.

-Laboratory metallography is the method used to analyse the structure of a metal alloy by examining it under an optical microscope (OM) following a dedicated preparation.
+Laboratory metallography is the method used to analyze the structure of a metal alloy by examining it under an optical microscope (OM) following dedicated preparation.

-As an accredited training organisation, FILAB supports your teams in learning new methods of analysis and characterisation.
-Whatever your sector of activity, FILAB can help you with your analytical chemistry training.
+As an approved training organization, FILAB supports your teams in learning new analysis and characterization methods.
+Whatever your industry, FILAB supports you in analytical chemistry training.

 Standards